Covid-19's impacts on the AV industry

 "Access to client facilities is the biggest challenge, as this affects our ability to complete work and keep employees employed," said one of the AV providers surveyed.

 In a second weekly survey conducted among members of the AVIXA AV Intelligence Panel, between March 23rd and 24th, 85% of AV providers and 83% of AV end users stated that their companies have been negatively impacted by the coronavirus pandemic, virtually the same results as in the first survey.

 Another AV entrepreneur described the situation: "One bright spot: business has increased in terms of assisting customers with data connectivity, security, growth in cloud licensing and providing technology to meet the needs of working from home.
 The downside: projects are being put on hold, so we've seen a significant reduction in help-desk calls, project management work and implementations.

-In particular, the proportion of AV solution providers citing declining revenue (up to 58%, compared to 45%) and slowing sales (up to 64%, compared to 54%) as negative effects has increased since the first survey last week.
+Revenue under pressure In particular, the proportion of AV solution providers citing declining revenue (up to 58%, compared to 45%) and slowing sales (up to 64%, compared to 54%) as negative effects has increased since the first survey last week.

 According to the live event professionals, who represent a very limited sample, as only 18 responded to the survey, each said their companies' businesses were negatively affected, with 15 of the 18 describing the result as a "large negative impact.
 The AVIXA Market Intelligence team will continue to track individual responses from live event professionals and invites other community members to join the survey panel.